scorpido74/azure-docs.nl-nl/articles/role-based-access-control/role-assignments-template.md

 ---
-title: Toegang tot Azure-resources beheren met RBAC en Azure Resource Manager sjablonen | Microsoft Docs
+title: Manage access to Azure resources using RBAC and Azure Resource Manager templates | Microsoft Docs
-description: Meer informatie over het beheren van de toegang tot Azure-resources voor gebruikers, groepen en toepassingen met behulp van RBAC (op rollen gebaseerd toegangs beheer) en Azure Resource Manager sjablonen.
+description: Learn how to manage access to Azure resources for users, groups, and applications using role-based access control (RBAC) and Azure Resource Manager templates.
 services: active-directory
 documentationcenter: ''
 author: rolyon